 Bristol u3a - An Aladdin's cave of leisure activities and study groups!

 Bristol u3a is run entirely by its members.
 There are over 1,450 of us so you'll find many opportunities to enjoy learning, while having fun in the company of new friends!
 Everyone is welcome - no qualifications are required and none are given.
 The emphasis is on a desire to learn and a willingness to share your skills and abilities.
 All that is needed is enthusiasm, participation and mutual respect.

-Social groups are a great way to meet people if you are new to the U3A.
+Social groups are a great way to meet people if you are new to the u3a.
 We have a dozen or so groups around the city as well as the Solos group which meets in central Bristol.
 Visit the Groups page to find the details of a convenient social group.
 You don’t have to go to the one closest to where you live and some now meet using Zoom.